rimadevwork/myinstagram-fullstack/README.md

 ```

 # Authentication
+For our Instagram clone with API Gateway and Kafka:

+JWT is sufficient because:
+You only need user authentication
+All requests go through API Gateway
+Services communicate via Kafka
+No third-party integrations mentioned

+OAuth2 would be needed if:
+You wanted third-party apps to access your API
+You needed different types of access (mobile, web, service)
+You wanted to implement "Sign in with Instagram" for other apps

+### Auth flow:
+User logs in through React UI
+Auth server validates credentials with User Service
+Auth server issues JWT
+React UI includes JWT in all API calls
+API Gateway validates JWT and routes requests
+Services communicate via Kafka events
 Passwords are hashed (e.g., using BCrypt) and stored securely.
 BCrypt automatically handles the salting and the complexity of the hashing process.
 The salt is embedded within the hashed password, and it is used by the BCrypt algorithm to make password hashes unique even if the same password is used by different users.

 Tokens are issued as JWTs by the Authorization Server.